Multi-Spectral Reflection Matrix for Ultra-Fast 3D Label-Free Microscopy

+\corr{A crucial parameter is the spatial extent $L$ of the spatial window over which correlations between wave distortions shall be investigated (Methods, Eq.~\ref{corr_out}).
+This choice actually governs the transverse resolution of $\bm{\Phi}_{\textrm{in/out}}(z_t)$ and is subject to the following dilemma: On the one hand, the spatial window should be as small as possible to grasp the rapid variations of the aberration phase laws across the field of view; on the other hand, these areas should be large enough to encompass a sufficient number $N_L=(L/\delta \rho_f)^2$ of independent realizations of disorder, with $\delta \rho_f \sim \lambda/(2NA)$ the standard diffraction-limited resolution.
+Indeed, the bias of our aberration phase estimator is inversely proportional to $N_L$~\cite{Bureau2023}.
+In the present case, the optimal value for $L$ has been found to be $18.6$ $\mu$m.}

-By considering the set of autofocused reflection matrices, $\mathbf{R}_{\bm{\rho}\bm{\rho}}(z_t)$, a local compensation of transverse aberrations can be performed at each depth $z_t$~\cite{Najar2023}.
-It basically consists in a local analysis of wave distortions on overlapping spatial windows of size \alex{$L=18.6$} $\mu$m.\alex{ By exploiting a shift-shift memory effect characteristic of anisotropic scattering in the cornea~\cite{judkewitz_translation_2015}, one can estimate the input and output aberration phase matrices, $\bm{\Phi}_{\textrm{in/out}}(z_t)=[{\phi}_{\textrm{in/out}}(\mathbf{u}_\textrm{in/out},\bm{\rho},z_t)]$, between the pupil plane ($\mathbf{u}_\textrm{in/out}$) and the medium voxels $(\bm{\rho},z_t)$ (Methods)~\cite{Najar2023}.
-The result is displayed in Fig.~\ref{fig:aberration}b at {$z_t=140$} $\mu$m.} Strikingly, the estimated aberration laws exhibit strong phase fluctuations and vary quickly between neighboring windows.
-This complex feature has two origins: (\textit{i}) the lateral fluctuations exhibited by the optical index inside the cornea; (\textit{i}) the imperfections of the imaging system.
+The result of the aberration correction process is displayed in Fig.~\ref{fig:aberration}\corr{d} at {$z_t=140$} $\mu$m.
+Strikingly, the estimated aberration laws exhibit strong phase fluctuations and vary quickly between neighboring windows.
+This complex feature has two origins: (\textit{i}) the lateral fluctuations exhibited by the optical index inside the cornea; (\textit{ii}) the imperfections of the imaging system.
 The latter component accounts for the difference observed between the input and output aberration transmittances \alex{(Supplementary Section S4)}.
 In fact, the input aberration phase law accumulates not only the input aberrations of the sample-arm but also those of the reference arm.
-The sample-induced aberrations can be investigated independently from the imperfections of the experimental set up by considering the output aberration phase matrix $\bm{\Phi}_{\textrm{out}}$.
-The aberration phase is mainly a defocus that varies across the field-of-view due to lateral variations of the optical index.
-Local shifts of the pupil function are also observed and result from a local curvature of the coherence volume with respect to the focusing plane.
+The sample-induced aberrations can be investigated independently from the imperfections of the experimental set up by considering the output aberration phase matrix $\bm{\Phi}_{\textrm{out}}$ \corr{(Fig.~\ref{fig:aberration}d$_2$)}. \corr{Despite the prior compensation of the mean defocus by minimizing the RPSF width, the aberration phase laws exhibit a residual defocus} that varies across the field-of-view due to \corr{the} lateral variations of the optical index.
+Local shifts of the pupil function are also observed and result from a local curvature of the coherence \corr{surface} with respect to the focusing plane.